franfj/Optimization-with-Genetic-Algorithms/README.md

 This is the “real” partition of the Zachary Karate Club network, as a reference for a good partition in two communities (not necessarily the one with largest modularity).

 ![Example](https://raw.githubusercontent.com/franfj/Optimization-with-Genetic-Algorithms/master/example.png)

+#### License

+Copyright 2018 Francisco Javier Rodrigo Ginés

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.